-Lay out your succulents.
-Just don’t overcrowd the space because it will grow and will spread out a little more.
+Lay your succulents out.
+Remember to not overcrowd the space because it will grow and will spread out a little more.

 Once you’ve got an arrangement, trace around the plant using a permanent marker

-Leave few inches allowance around the perimeter and between your plants.
+Leave a few inches allowance around the perimeter and between your plants.

 And you’re done!

 Make sure to place your succulent vertical garden in a spot that can help get enough light.
 It doesn’t need to be watered frequently, just a few drops a couple of times, and they’re good to go.

 Watch this video from Lowe’s to see the full tutorial:

 This vertical succulent garden is perfect for hanging outdoors and it looks fabulous as a centerpiece on an outdoor table.
 Maximize your space at home and try this creative vertical succulent!